M66B/FairEmail/tutorials/manual-config.md

 **NOTE:** If you have any troubles, check [this extensive FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md).
-You may also ask in [this XDA Forum thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/) or via email to [marcel@faircode.eu](mailto:marcel@faircode.eu).
+You may also ask in [this XDA Forum thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/) or via [this contact form](https://contact.faircode.eu/?product=fairemailsupport).
 Bad reviews won't help you or the developer, so try asking in person first.

 **NOTE:** In most cases, an automatic configuration via the wizard described in the [first configuration guide](first-config.md) should work right away.
 If you are using a custom domain & server and the wizard doesn't work as expected, you can enable automatic configuration by implementing [RFC 6186](https://datatracker.ietf.org/doc/html/rfc6186) within the DNS and / or [Thunderbird:Autoconfiguration](https://wiki.mozilla.org/Thunderbird:Autoconfiguration).
 An independent guide for both methods can be found in [Auto Discover | LD Documentation](https://doc.ld-online.net/e-mail/auto-discover).

-## Accounts & Identities
+## Accounts & identities
 **Accounts** are basically your IMAP and POP3 accounts for reading mails.
 FairEmail uses your account to fetch _incoming_ mails.

 **Identities** are SMTP accounts for sending mails.
 FairEmail will use the identity to send _outgoing_ mails.

-## Adding a new E-Mail Account
+## Adding a new email account
 **NOTE:** This step requires working internet connection.

 Adding a new email account (account + identity) is pretty straightforward.
 Just follow these steps: